Cashew Coconut Date Balls

 • Add almond butter and process until mixture starts forming a ball and easily clumps together when pinched.

-• Use a 1 TBS measuring spoon or cookie scoop to roll the mixture into balls.
+• Use a 1 Tablespoon measuring spoon or cookie scoop to roll the mixture into balls.
 Place them in an airtight container and chill for at least 1 hour.
 Then enjoy!

 Video